xusenlin/marewood/README.md

 - If the registered username is Admin, it will automatically become a super administrator, and usernames cannot be repeated.
 - Configure the front-end project to automatically select different API request addresses using different packaging commands, in order to meet the packaging requirements of various environments.
 - If you need to switch the Node.js version, please stop the Marewood container and run another version of the container using the same mounted directory.
+- The mounted "resources" directory contains database files, cloned Git repositories, and packaged static files (in the "web" directory).
+Nginx is used to serve the static files and is configured to point to the "web" directory.
+This setup allows for accessing the packaged projects freely using URLs.

 ## node16
 ```shell